IgniteUI/igniteui-docfx/en/components/themes/sass/configuration.md

 ## Default Palette

 Another global variable is `$default-palette`.
-It is implicitly set when you pass a palette to the `igx-theme` mixin.
+It is implicitly set when you pass a palette to the `theme` mixin.
 This variable sets the palette to be used by default by theming functions and mixin when a palette is not explicitly provided.

 For instance, the `igx-color` function may not be called with a specific palette in which case the value assigned to `$default-palette` will be used to retreive the color.